Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

 After starting the pipeline, `sinkListener` will be called repeatedly.

 ## Change data flow within pipeline

 You may want to set the the source of the data to one of several pipeline branches.
 It can be done with `input-selector` node and `Switch` API.

-We will use the pipeline from the figure below to show how to use `input-selector`, to choose between blue and green branch as the source for the white branch.
+Use the pipeline from the figure below to see how to use `input-selector` to choose between blue and green branch as the source for the white branch.

 ![Pipeline with branches and a switch](./media/pipeline_with_switch.svg)

 To choose a source branch with `input-selector`:

 1. Create a pipeline:

    ```javascript
    var pipelineDescription = 'input-selector name=ins ! tensor_converter ! tensor_sink name=sinkx ' + // white branch
                              'videotestsrc is-live=true ! videoconvert ! ins.sink_0 ' + // blue branch